ogxd/project-curator/README.md

 - When installed in Unity, click **Window > Project Curator** (and dock the window somewhere maybe)
 - Select an asset to visualize dependencies and referencers.

-> [!NOTE] You will need to Rebuild the database on the first run.
+> You will need to Rebuild the database on the first run.
 There should be a button for it in the window (or do a right click on the window tab).
 The database should update automatically afterwards, even when assets are created, moved or deleted.
 Feel free to rebuild the database again if there is an issue.

 ## Statuses